ros2/design/articles/141_static_remapping.md

 The act of replacing one name with another is **remapping**.

-## ROS 2 Remapping Requirements
+## ROS 2 Remapping Use cases
-These requirements are being considered for remapping in ROS 2:
+These use cases are being considered for remapping in ROS 2:

 - Remap One Node in a Process
 - Change a Namespace